Non-Molestation Orders

 If you are suffering as a result of abusive behaviour or violence from a partner or ex-partner then you may be able to seek a court remedy called a non-molestation order to prohibit further abuse.

-The abuse you are suffering may not be a criminal offence on its own and you may find yourself applying for type of order this because the police aren’t taking any further action.
+The abuse you are suffering may not be a criminal offence on its own and you may find yourself applying for a non-molestation order because the police aren’t taking any further action.

 The non-molestation order can require the other person not to intimidate, pester or harass you, or encourage anyone else to.
 The order can require them to stop communicating with you, including through social media.
 It can require them to stop coming within a certain distance of where you live and sometimes where you work.
 If you still live with the person from whom you need protection, or they have a right to enter your home, see our page on occupation orders.